Powhatan language: European contact

 The first Europeans to encounter the Powhatan were the Spanish.
 They gave this region the name Ajacán, and they may have sailed up the Potomac River; however, Spanish colonization ultimately failed in this area.

 English colonists arrived in 1607 with Captain John Smith, and established the settlement of Jamestown.
 Smith recorded only about 50 words in Powhatan, but William Strachey, a writer and fellow colonist, managed to record about 500 words.
 Because at this time Powhatan was still the dominant language, and because during the early years the English colonists were dependent on the Powhatan for food, the colonists had to learn the newly encountered language.

 The English language started borrowing many words from Powhatan; the language has been credited with being the source of more English loans than any other indigenous language.
 Most such words were likely borrowed very early, probably before conflict arose between the Powhatan and the colonists in 1622.

 Among these words are: chinquapin (Castanea pumila), chum (as in chumming), hickory, hominy, matchcoat, moccasin, muskrat, opossum, persimmon, pokeweed, pone (as in corn pone), raccoon, terrapin, tomahawk, and wicopy.

 As English colonists continued to expand onto Powhatan territory, the reverse began to happen: Powhatan people now had to learn English.
-Spoken Powhatan language has declined since 1790.
+In his Notes on the State of Virginia (1782), Thomas Jefferson mentioned there being some 12 pure-blooded Pamunkey, of which "the older ones preserve their language in a small degree, which are the last vestiges of the Powhatan language".
+It had likely vanished by 1790.